 Like many other price indexes, the CPI is computed with a fixed market basket.
 The composition of the basket generally remains unchanged from one period to the next.
-Because buying patterns change, however, the basket is revised accordingly.
-The data in Table 20.1 "Pricing a Market Basket", for example, are based on 2005-2006 expenditure weights.
+Because buying patterns change, however, the basket is revised accordingly on a periodic basis.
 The base period, though, was still 1982-1984.